SignorMercurio/cncamp_homework/README.md

 - Target binary name in `Dockerfile`
 - Entrypoint command in `Dockerfile`
-- Kubernetes and kustomize yaml files in `base` directory
+- Kubernetes and kustomize yaml files in `gke` directory
 - _Deploy to GKE_ workflow in `.github/workflows/gke.yml`
   - `env`
   - `secrets.GKE_PROJECT`